taliamo/Final_Project/organ_pitch/Scripts/README.md

 # T. Martz-Oberlander, 2015-11-08
-# Scripts information
+## Scripts information
-# All script files for the organ pitch project are stored
-#in this "Scripts" repository.
+All script files for the organ pitch project are stored in this "Scripts" repository.

 Scripts contain code for:
-Uploading data;

-Sorting and rearranging data ("pitch_munge.py" and "env_data.py");

-Finding mean values and standard deviation for musical note frequency (same as above);

-Visualizing data ( "env_data.py");

-Running statistical tests on data ("stats_compare.py");

-There is a Makefile while acts as a driver script to run the other scripts.
-It includes a "make clean" command, which can reset the directories for the scripts to be re-run.

-The commands for the first script, "pitch_munge.py" are: $ python Scripts/pitch_data.py Data/[input_filename] Data/[output_pitch_dataframe_name]

-The commands for the second script, "env_data.py" are: $ python Scripts/env_data.py Data/[input filename] Figures/[output plot name]

-To run through the entire project, use the Makefile.
+uploading data, creating new dataframes, testing data type, plotting and saving figures of measured pitch.

+env.py
+env_data.py
+pitch_munge.py
+pitch_munge2.py

+are all iterations of this project's script which are non functional.

+pitch.py is the working script.
+It can be run by entering " $ bash driver.sh $1 $2 $3" in the command line, where the arguments are: input pitch data file, output pitch dataframe (grouped by location with mean and standard deviation of frequency), and output figure name.
+Provide directory locations to save the .csv and .pdf files in their appropriate locations (Data and Figures, respectively).
+Also invlude .csv and .pdf file types at the end of the name for ease of documentation later.